striezel/weather-information-collector/doc/supported-databases.md

 changed the default authentication plugin from `mysql_native_password` to `caching_sha2_password`.
 (See <https://dev.mysql.com/doc/relnotes/mysql/8.0/en/news-8-0-4.html>.)
-This may cause connection problems when using certain older versions of the MariaDB client library cannot handle that authentication mechanism correctly.
+This may cause connection problems when using certain older versions of the MariaDB client library which cannot handle that authentication mechanism correctly. _(MariaDB just went for the more secure `client_ed25519` authentication plugin using elliptic curves to replace the old `mysql_native_password`.)_ If the database account you want to use to connect to the database uses the `caching_sha2_password` plugin authentication, then you may need to change that to be able to use weather-information-collector with it.
-_(MariaDB just went for the more secure `client_ed25519` authentication plugin using elliptic curves to replace the old `mysql_native_password`.)_ If the database account you want to use to connect to the database uses the `caching_sha2_password` plugin authentication, then you may need to change that to be able to use weather-information-collector with it.
 You can see that the database user is affected by this, if a warning that looks like

 > Authentication plugin 'caching_sha2_password'
   cannot be loaded: /usr/lib/mysql/plugin/caching_sha2_password.so: cannot open